BACK IN THE DAY:

 EVEN LATER TO CURRENT DAY:

 Moved to Rhode Island, following that relationship like a blind puppy dog with so many plans believing I was going to finally have the love, life, and family I had always dreamed of.
 NOT!
 Things got bad, then good, bad again, then worse, then good again, you get the picture.
-This part is the important part because it was the first time I went to counseling.
+This part is important because it was the first time I went to therapy.